-This Comment and Response Report (CRR) records the comments expressed by stakeholders during the stakeholder engagement phases of Sasol's application process.
-Comments were received in writing (comment forms, emails, faxes and letters), as well as verbally, during telephonic communication and at a public meetings held during October 2013 and May 2014.
+This Comment and Response Report (CRR) records the comments expressed by stakeholders during the stakeholder engagement phases during Sasol's application process.
+Comments were received in writing (comment forms, emails, faxes and letters), as well as verbally, during telephonic communication and public meetings held in October 2013 and May 2014.